iconteral/pickyouth-public/README.md

 ## Thanks
-I'd like to express my greatest gratitudes to the followings.
+I'd like to express my greatest gratitude to the followings.
 Without them, we can't live till tomorrow.
 - Python Software Foundation
 - YG
 - the Old devil Organization